border-trade-demonstrators/.github/profile/README.md

 3. Successful BTDs will be open for inclusion into any EoT and Reliable System deployment
 4. Where relevant BTDs will test governance and information governance machinery not only data and technology

+## Themes and topics for BTDs

+BTDs exist and will continue to be proposed to address a number of themes and topics including:

+- the ability for government agencies, other jurisidictions and border systems to pick out selected data fields from commercial systems
+- the ability for government agencies to share real-time risking insights via notifications generated through operational processes
+- the ability for industry and other jurisdictions to receive information from the government
+- the ability to spot other barriers to data visibility
+- a move towards paperless trade
+- automation of the creation of key trade documents through the application of 'recommender' systems
+- automated documentation and trade data consistency checks